 But that’s not all!
 Carl Reiner’s The Jerk opened today in 1979: a film that really shouldn’t work but does thanks to its lead, Steve Martin.
 Martin scored another success nine years later with Frank Oz’s Dirty Rotten Scoundrels, which remains one of his best films to date.

 Finally, there’s Saturday Night Fever, John Badham’s ode to disco and working-class Brooklyn that made a star out of John Travolta.
-It turns 40 years old today — released in 1977 — and it’s a lot better than you might think.
+It was released today in 1977, and it’s a lot better than you might think.